Fingerprince

-Fingerprince is the third studio album by American art rock group the Residents, released in 1977.
+Fingerprince is the third studio album by American experimental rock band the Residents, released in 1977.
 It was allegedly intended to be a three-sided record titled Tourniquet of Roses, but due to financial difficulties in fulfilling such a project, the record was instead cut down to a regular two-sided album.

-The album is considered a transitional period for the Residents, between the early avant-garde stylings of Meet the Residents and The Third Reich 'N' Roll and the minimalist song structures of Duck Stab and the Commercial Album.
+The album is considered a transitional period for the Residents, between the early avant-garde stylings of Meet the Residents and The Third Reich 'n Roll and the minimalist song structures of Duck Stab and Commercial Album.

 Music

 Fingerprince's first side consists of short, minimalist songs featuring skeletal drum machines, emphasized horn and percussion sections, murky atmospherics (except for the upbeat "You Yesyesyes") and a bigger focus on vocals and lyrics.

 The second side consists of one 17-minute track titled "Six Things to a Cycle", originally written as a ballet.
 It is an instrumental suite composed of six movements, with a strong focus on percussion and repetition of a single motif.
 Eventually the improvised percussion is joined by wordless vocals, keyboards, horns and violins.

 A third side of music was planned for the album before the decision to release it as a standard single LP.
 This third side was eventually released in 1979 as an EP titled Babyfingers, which mirrors the standard LP – short songs on one side, a single long composition on the other side.